 Holocaust Survivor Eva Schloss to Speak at Viterbo Sept.
 18; "Paintings Created in Hiding" Art Exhibit Open Now

-Holocaust survivor Eva Schloss, Anne Frank’s childhood friend, will share her incredible story at 7 p.m.
+LA CROSSE, Wis. – Holocaust survivor Eva Schloss, Anne Frank’s childhood friend, will share her incredible story at 7 p.m.
 Monday, Sept.
-18 in the Fine Arts Center Main Theatre.
+18 in the Viterbo University Fine Arts Center Main Theatre.

-Tickets are $15 for main floor and $10 for balcony seating for the general public.
-Viterbo employees and members of the FSPA receive a discounted price of $5.
-Cost for Viterbo students is $2, and the price for other students is $5.
+Tickets are $15 for main floor and $10 for balcony seating.
+Students receive a discounted price of $5.
 Tickets are available at the Viterbo Fine Arts Center box office, online at www.viterbo.edu/tickets, or by calling 608-796-3100.

 Following the German annexation of Austria in 1938, then 8-year-old Eva Geiringer fled her native country with her family to Belgium and then later Holland, where one of her neighbors was a German Jewish girl of the same age named Anne Frank.
 Frank is the author of her famous diary.
 The two girls became friends and playmates.
 Ultimately, both girls and their families were deported to the infamous Auschwitz concentration camp.

 Eva Geiringer survived and was liberated from Auschwitz by Soviet troops in 1945.
 She eventually emigrated to England after the war, where she married Zvi Schloss and raised three daughters.
 Frank would eventually be transferred to the Bergen-Belsen concentration camp, where she died.
 Eva and Anne would become posthumous stepsisters in 1953 when Eva’s mother Elfriede married Anne’s father Otto.